NBA champion Thomas Bryant holds basketball camp for youth

 He’s now become the player that young Bryant looked up to.

 “To share something like that with these kids who probably don’t get this opportunity that means so much to me because I never got this opportunity when I was younger,” said Bryant.
-“In order for a NBA player to come back to a place that so called never produced anything that means so much more to me than going on a vacation or doing this or doing that.”
+“In order for an NBA player to come back to a place that so-called never produced anything that means so much more to me than going on a vacation or doing this or doing that.”

 This year has been filled with memorable moments for Bryant.
-He won a NBA title with the Nuggets before signing a 2-year contract with the Miami Heat a few weeks later.
+He won an NBA title with the Nuggets before signing a 2-year contract with the Miami Heat a few weeks later.

 But standing under the rim and asking for the ball while Lebron James is about to break the all-time scoring record is the funniest of them all.